 You can use your browser to download any image on the web to your local computer.
 Just right-click the picture and click “Save image”.
 You’ll name it something appropriate, and then you can use the upload instructions detailed here to add to an entry in your family tree.

 What’s the problem?
 Well, you’ve just lost the attribution trail.
 A pillar of genealogy research is source citation.
 You’ve broken any link to the source.

 The other problem is that it is bad etiquette.
 The person who uploaded this photograph has kindly made it available to be viewed and copied.
 That person should receive credit.
 If you’re like I was, you may have no idea that there is an alternative way that keeps attribution and provides credit.

 Use Ancestry’s save feature to save a photograph to your tree

 To copy a photograph with attribution, you should click on the photograph within the other member’s family tree.
 You are given a link to “Save to my tree” which opens a dialog box.

 You can now choose one of your own trees.
 Then use the little search box to find the person in your tree.
 The photo will enter the media gallery of your tree and will be associated with the person you specified.
 But the attribution is kept.
 Details and links to the original tree owner and the specific tree is kept with the image.

-Check out our e-book on building your family tree with Ancestry.com.
-It’s available on Amazon now!
+Our e-book on building your family tree with Ancestry.com is available on Amazon at a budget price.

 Like Video Tutorials?